 Cornet Robert apportioned the common lands, laid out the highways and represented the Colony in establishing the line between the Plymouth and Massachusetts Bay settlements.
 He was on the surveying party that chopped their way through the virgin forest and swamp land to mark this boundary line.
 The Angle Tree Stone, near the Rhode Island border, still bears his name and marks the western end of the boundary between Plymouth and Massachusetts Bay Colonies.
 The site where the line crossed the ancient nomadic “Sautucket Indian Path” (that ran from fishing grounds in Weymouth to their winter camps at Bridgewater) has recently been remarked by the Abington Historical Commission to comply with “a heap of stones” that the surveying party erected in 1664.
 In addition to his duties with the colony and town, he was also a business man, and built his first sawmill in 1656, later burned by Natives in 1676.
 He also acquired lands in addition to the original tract, and it is thought that he owned extensive acreage.
 In 1665, Cornet Stetson was chosen ‘First Selectman’ of the town of Scituate and given authority by the Magistrates to execute and enforce his judgment and try cases involving not to go over forty shillings.

 The family lived on the North River and he owned three sawmills in the Scituate area.
 He was 90 when he died on February 1, 1702.
 His oldest son, Joseph Stetson, inherited and lived in the homestead until he was 81, and then sold it to Cornet’s grandson Robert.
 This homestead property (known as the Shrine) has been in Stetson ownership continuously through the centuries and is now owned by the Stetson Kindred of America, Inc.

+A copy of Cornet Robert’s last will and testament, can be viewed here.
 For more information and related material, please visit the links below.